GoppeltM/WorkItOut-game/docs/playtesting.md

-This page contains notes about the playtesting sessions that were held - most recent at the top.
+ÔªøThis page contains notes about the playtesting sessions that were held - most recent at the top.

 # 1.8.2017
 * red/darkred are really difficult to distinguish.
 * There is no 9 time marker, but it is confusing.
-Consider adding a dot: ì6.î
+Consider adding a dot: ‚Äú6.‚Äù
 * Stalemate cards are more dangerous than you might think.
 You are tied for a long time, even though much better opportunites may be available
 * Letting two team members work is more expensive than most cancellation costs, i.e. cancelling in between for a better request might be beneficial
 * keeping track of the current step and round is not easy.
 Supporting this would help a lot.